mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

 * If this happens, the ‘MN Delete Comments and Highlights’ will not be able to detect them to delete them, and you will have to go through and manually delete each one.

-* Therefore, it is recommended that you do not use these commands while there are still comments on your
+* Therefore, it is recommended that you do not use these commands while there are still comments on your score.

 ## Wait!
 Nothing happened!!!